Sister Juliana Manele - Founder , Director of St. Camillus Centre

 St. Camillus Centre for Orphaned and Vulnerable Children

-The goal of the Centre is to provide a safe and healthy environment while working to reunify the children with family.
-Funding helps provide them with food, clothing, school fees, and matron care.
+The Centre’s mission is to provide a safe, healthy, and nurturing environment while working toward the reunification of children with their families.
+Funding supports vital needs such as food, clothing, school fees, and the round-the-clock care provided by matrons.

 Daily life a the St. Camillus Centre